Netizen Blog and News

 • Verify that the sender is actually from the company sending the message

 • Did you receive a message or email from someone you don’t recognize?
-Are they asking you to sign into a website to give Personally Identifiable Information (PII) such as credit card numbers, social security number, etc. A legitimate company will never ask for PII via instant message or email—this is huge red flag.
+Are they asking you to sign into a website to give Personally Identifiable Information (PII) such as credit card numbers, social security number, etc. A legitimate company will never ask for PII via instant message or email—this is a huge red flag.

 • Do not give out personal or company information.